Cyr-Ch/RF-VAE/README.md

 # RF-VAE
-Just experimenting with normalizing flows and basic variational autoencoders.
+Experimenting with normalizing flows and basic variational autoencoders.